 Here’s why you must consider including coconut milk in your little one’s diet –

-Vitamins and minerals are necessary for your baby’s overall development, and coconut milk is chockfull of exactly that.
-Potassium and sodium work together to help in maintaining blood pressure.
-Vitamin C plays a vital role in the repair and development of tissues and red blood cells.
+Vitamins and minerals are necessary for a baby’s overall development, and coconut milk is chock-full of them.
+Potassium and sodium work together to maintain blood pressure.
+Vitamin C helps repair and develop tissues and red blood cells.
 It helps boost immunity as well.
-Vitamin E keeps the toxins at bay, by working as an antioxidant.

 3. Works As an Antimicrobial

-An antimicrobial can help protect your body from bacteria, virus, and germs by fighting it, and coconut milk work as an excellent antimicrobial.
-Coconut water is a part of the milk, and this water contains lipids that can help ward off antibodies.
+Coconut milk acts as an antimicrobial and can protect your baby’s body from bacteria, virus, and germs.
+Coconut water is a part of the milk, and this water contains lipids which can help ward off antibodies.

-Coconut milk has several health benefits, but it is not enough for your baby as a replacement for breast milk or formula; here’s why –
+Coconut milk has several health benefits, but it is not enough for a baby as a replacement for breast milk or formula; here’s why –

 1. Not Enough Protein Content

 Proteins are necessary for the development and repair of muscles and tissues in the body.
-A baby needs a minimum of 11 grams of protein each day, and a measure of 100 grams of coconut milk gives you only about 2 grams of protein.
-This clearly isn’t enough for your baby.
+A baby needs a minimum of 11 grams of protein each day, and a measure of 100 grams of coconut milk gives you only about 2 grams of protein, which clearly isn’t enough for the growing baby.

 2. Not Enough Calcium Content